 ENVIRONMENTAL IMPACT REPORTS

 The Murray-Darling Basin is one of the world’s largest and most productive river basins.
-It plays an important role in supporting biodiversity an area the size of Germany.
+It plays a vital role in supporting biodiversity across an area the size of Germany.

-The Murray-Darling Basin Balanced Water Fund balances the needs of irrigators, the environment and investors through counter-cyclical use of water.
-Each year the Fund makes donations of water to the Environmental Water Trust, which is responsible for optimising the environmental and cultural outcomes across important wetlands in the southern Murray-Darling Basin.
+The Murray-Darling Basin Balanced Water Fund balances the needs of irrigators, the environment and investors through counter-cyclical water use.
+Each year, the Fund makes water donations to the Environmental Water Trust, which is responsible for optimising the environmental and cultural outcomes across essential wetlands in the southern Murray-Darling Basin.